ron2015schmitt/Mathematiques-old/README.md

 ## News

-The first step of refactoring the build process has been completed.
+The first step of refactoring has been completed.

 + v3.3 has been released
   + The build process has been fully refactored, simplified, and streamlined